In this article

 - Ask good questions: While there's no such thing as a stupid question, there are unproductive questions that could have been phrased better for the recipient.
 When working remotely, invest time upfront when asking questions.
 Aim to give people sufficient context, identify places where you've made assumptions, and preempt any questions they might have.
 There's nothing worse than asking a question, waiting a few hours for a response, and getting back another question because you provide enough context.

 - Emphasize writing: Most remote teams rely on written documentation and async collaboration rather than real-time video conferencing.
 This reduces the burden on team members in other time zones to be available.
+Learn about remote collaboration best practices and tools here.

 - Default to transparency: Working in public is the best way to ensure everyone is on the same page.
 Give people access to as much as possible so they can look for information themselves.
 Always communicate in public unless it's sensitive or personal.
 You never know who else needs to be aware of what you're working on.